Craft beer: Clouds on the horizon

 What you can offer as a writer/beer lover?

-Martyn Cornell is an internationally recognised expert on beer history, speaking at conferences in Denmark, the Netherlands, the UK, Brazil and the United States.
-His work has been translated into half a dozen languages, from Danish to Portuguese, and he has written about beer for more than 30 publications as varied as the Guardian, theĀ South China Morning Post in Hong Kong, c/o Hops in Sweden, What’s Brewing, Country Life, the Master Brewers of America Technical Quarterly, Beer Advocate and Brewers’ Guardian.
-He has worked with brewers in the UK and abroad on projects involving beer history, and with the University of Gastronomic Sciences in Italy, and appeared on radio and television talking about beer.
+Martyn Cornell is an internationally recognised expert on the history of beer, brewing and beer styles, speaking at conferences in Denmark, the Netherlands, the UK, Brazil, Ireland and the United States.
+His work has been translated into more than half a dozen languages, from Danish to Portuguese, and he has written about beer for more than 30 publications as varied as the Guardian, the South China Morning Post in Hong Kong, c/o Hops in Sweden, Bar&Beer in Spain, What’s Brewing, Country Life, the Master Brewers of America Technical Quarterly, Beer Advocate, Craft Beer and Brewing and Brewers’ Guardian, as well as the Speinger Publications Geography of Beer series.
+He has worked with brewers in the UK and abroad, including the United States, Sri Lanka and Brazil, on projects involving beer styles and beer history, and with the University of Gastronomic Sciences in Italy, and appeared on radio and television talking about beer.
 He is an IBD-certified beer judge, judging at competitions in the UK and abroad.
-His books include Beer: The Story of the Pint (2003), Amber Gold and Black, a history of beer styles (2010) and Strange Tales of Ale (2015).
-He is an eight-times winner in the BGBW awards.
+His books include Beer: The Story of the Pint (2003), Amber Gold and Black, a history of British beer styles (2010, published in Brazil in 2022 as A História das Cervejas Britânicas) and Strange Tales of Ale (2015).
+He is an eight-times winner in the BGBW awards, and a three-times winner in the North American Guild of Beer Writers awards.

 What do you like most about being a Guild of Beer Writers member?